Makes video thumbnails, allows resolution switching, and embeds responsive self-hosted videos and galleries.

 / instead of

-If you have FFMPEG or LIBAV and the proper libraries installed, you can choose to encode your uploaded video into as many as five additional formats depending on your original source.
-1080p, 720p, or up to 480p H.264, WEBM, and OGV.
+If you have the proper libraries installed on your server, you can choose to replace your uploaded video with your preferred format, and generate as many as seven additional formats depending on your original source.
+1080p, 720p, and 360p H.264, same resolution WEBM (VP9 or VP8) and OGV, and a custom format.
 Different browsers have different playback capabilities.
-Most desktop browsers can play H.264, and all modern mobile devices can play at least 480p H.264.
+Most desktop browsers can play H.264, and all modern mobile devices can play at least 360p H.264.
 If you create multiple H.264 resolutions, the highest resolution supported by the device will be served up automatically.
 The plugin will not upconvert your video, so if you upload a 720p video, it will not waste your time creating a 1080p version.
-There was a time when it seemed like a good idea to provide OGV or WEBM for some desktop browsers, but even Firefox is planning to allow H.264 playback in the future and I no longer recommend encoding OGV or WEBM unless you expect a large number of no-Flash sticklers visiting your site.
-However, your mileage may vary.
+There was a time when it seemed like a good idea to provide OGV or WEBM for some desktop browsers, but Firefox supports native H.264 playback in most operating systems now.
+I no longer recommend encoding OGV or WEBM unless you're making an open source principled stand against H.264.
+However, your needs may vary.
+VP9 WEBM is a next-generation codec not supported by many browsers, but it can make videos much smaller while still retaining quality.

-The files will encode in the background and will take several minutes to complete, depending on your server setup and the length and size of your video.
+The files will encode in the background and will take some time to complete, depending on your server setup and the length and size of your video.
+VP9 encoding will take much longer than any other format.
 The plugin adds a Video Encode Queue menu to the Tools menu.
 You will see encoding progress, the option to cancel an encoding job, and you should get an error message if something goes wrong.
 Users on Windows servers may get inconsistent results with the encoding queue.

-If you want to make ogv, webm, or H.264 files available and can't use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
-For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-480.mp4 (up to 480p H.264), awesomevid.webm and awesomevid.ogv as well.
+If you want to make OGV, WEBM, or H.264 files available and can't use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
+For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-360.mp4, awesomevid.webm, awesomevid-vp9.webm, awesomevid.ogv, and awesomevid-custom.mp4 as well.
+If your videos don't conform to that naming structure, you can manually assign them from the media library.
+No matter what format your original video is, you can use it in the shortcode and the plugin will attempt to find all compatible formats related to it.
+For example, you might have an AVI called awesomevid.avi which is not compatible with any browser, but if you have other formats encoded already,

-If you want to make it easier for people to save the video to their computers, you can choose to include a link by checking the "Generate Download Link Below Video" button.
+If you want to make it easier for users to save your videos to their computers, you can choose to include a link by checking the "Generate Download Link Below Video" button.

 To embed videos on other sites you can use code like this.